Casal2/CASAL2/Documentation/ReadTheDocs/source/writing_your_first_model.md

 processes ageing
 ```

 As you can see, Casal2's syntax is very easy to both read and write.
-Now we'll continue to finish our model by defining our processes and a simple report to view the partition once the model completes execution.
+Now we'll continue to finish our model by defining the processes and a simple report to view the partition once the model completes.

 ## Recruitment Process
-In our model, we have defined a process named `recruitment`.
-While the name indicates the type of process, this is just a useful naming scheme that we're using.
-It could be called anything.. including `banana`.
-Casal2 does not enforce naming of objects because it is interested in parsing your model configuration and building the model relationships before execution.
+In the `time_step` block, we've indicated that we will have a process named `recruitment`.
+While the name indicates the type of process, this is just a useful naming scheme for us, Casal2 doesn't care.
+The process name could be called anything.. including `banana`.
+Casal2 does not enforce naming of objects because it doesn't assume your model is about a specific species or type of animal.
+It is interested in parsing your model configuration and building the model relationships before execution.

 For this tutorial, we're going to add a recruitment process that adds a `constant` amount to our population.
 We want to add the new recruits to only the `immature` categories split evenly between `male` and `female`.